ethanmiller1/Family-Ideas/Law/Sneaky Auto-Subscription.md

 If I receive a refund but within 90 days the auto-subscription still remains, I will still file the petition against you with the proper court.
 This is not a joke to me, and it is not a joke to the hundreds of people you are ripping off.
 This isn't India, it's America, and I'm committed to keeping American businesses honest.
 And if that means taking a personal hit to shut down a dishonest business like yours, I am more than willing and able to spend the effort.
 But first I will offer this simple path of repentance.
 If you are an honest business you will have no problem listening to the 74 1-star reviews left to you by your customers on the [Better Business Bureau](https://www.bbb.org/us/ca/el-segundo/profile/dental-equipment/smileactives-1216-881921/customer-reviews).
 This is clearly a negative user experience.
 If you do not implement the features requested by your customers, I can only conclude that you are purposefully misleading them.
 (We'll find out what the judge concludes.)
 The choice is yours; choose wisely.
 Nobody gets away with anything in this world.
 You can trust me on that.

-If 74 out of 74 reviews state they were not aware of the hidden "opt-in" clause, that will be hard for a judge to establish as "clear communication" (the second element of a binding contract).
+If 74 out of 74 reviews state they were not aware of the hidden "opt-in" clause, it will be hard for a judge to establish that as "clear communication" (the second element of a binding contract), leastwise affirmative action.

+## Legalize

+Federal and state laws have long imposed <mark class="hltr-yellow">limitations on companies interpreting a consumer’s failure to take an affirmative action</mark> (e.g., reject an offer or cancel an agreement) as consent to be charged for the goods or services.
+This category of transactions is broadly referred to as “negative options.”

+### Federal Laws Violated

+At the federal level, goods and services offered under such negative option billing plans are regulated by the Federal Trade Commission (FTC) under the [Restore Online Shoppers’ Confidence Act (ROSCA)](http://uscode.house.gov/view.xhtml?req=granuleid%3AUSC-prelim-title15-chapter110&edition=prelim).

+From Title 15—COMMERCE AND TRADE, companies must "<mark class="hltr-yellow">require the consumer to perform an additional affirmative action, such as clicking on a confirmation button or checking a box that indicates the consumer's consent to be charged the amount disclosed</mark>."
+[15 USC Ch.
+110: ONLINE SHOPPER PROTECTION §8402](http://uscode.house.gov/view.xhtml?req=granuleid%3AUSC-prelim-title15-chapter110&edition=prelim)

+### State Laws Violated

+At the state level, California Automatic Renewal Laws (ARLs) state businesses offering goods or services under such negative option billing plans should provide:

+1. Clear and conspicuous notice of offer terms.
+Before purchase of the good or service is made, the terms of the offer must be presented “clearly and conspicuously.”
+The offer terms must be displayed in stark contrast to the surrounding text in the contract (e.g., contrasting type, font, color, etc.) and <mark class="hltr-yellow">in visual proximity from wherever the consumer is provided the option to accept the terms of the offer (e.g., above the “I accept” button).</mark>  The offer terms should include the following: [9 B.P.C. § 17601 (c)](https://leginfo.legislature.ca.gov/faces/codes_displaySection.xhtml?lawCode=BPC&sectionNum=17601.)

+2.  **_Affirmative consent._**  An opt-in mechanism for the consumer to affirmatively consent to the automatic renewal clause must be presented _before_ the consumer is initially charged for the services. <mark class="hltr-yellow">Consent can be obtained via checkbox, signature, or some other affirmative opt-in placed near the clear and conspicuous negative options disclaimers</mark>.
+For example, a checkbox next to the automatic renewal offer terms may be sufficient, provided that the checkbox is not “pre-checked,” and such consent remains separate and distinct from the consumer’s consent to any other purchase-related terms.
+[9 B.P.C. § 17602 (a)](https://leginfo.legislature.ca.gov/faces/codes_displayText.xhtml?lawCode=BPC&division=7.&title=&part=3.&chapter=1.&article=9)

 ## Review Moderated